GoogleChromeLabs/lighthousebot/README.md

 Other changes, to the "Development" section:

 - Create a personal OAuth token in https://github.com/settings/tokens.
 Drop it in `frontend/.oauth_token`.
-- Add a `LIGHTHOUSE_CI_HOST` env variable to Travis settings that points to your own URL.
+- Add a `LIGHTHOUSE_CI_HOST` env variable to Travis/CircleCI settings that points to your own URL.
 The one where you deploy the Docker container.

 ## Development